Branaconda/Phase-1-Group8-Project---Top-10-Anime-List/README.md

 The user should be able to:

 1. See all anime images displayed within the div.
 When the page loads, data will be requested from the server through a GET request.
-2. Click on each image to see a detailed description, rating, and comment form
+2. Click on each image to see a detailed description and comment form
 3. Leave a like on an anime
-4. Add a comment to each anime.
+4. Add a comment to the comment section anime.
 The comment does not need to persist.
 5. Trigger a mouseover event on the like/dislike buttons